during winter there’ll be decomposition, and by the end of spring we might

 They're sized just right, neither too large nor too

 small.
-They're durable; in their eighth Texas summer they haven't
+They're durable; in their 9th southern-Texas summer they haven't

 deteriorated a bit.
 They produce good compost without turning dirt over.
 They don't look bad